saitejavanamala/Portfolio/SQL/Practise.md

 SQL practise

-* Write a query to find the * Write a query to find the JobNumber, Status from Jobs table with ItemQty < 20
+* Write a query to find the JobNumber, Status from Jobs table with ItemQty < 20

 ``` SQL